acolite/acolite_tools/acolite/satellittdata.no OPeNDAP preprocessing/README.md

 ## satellittdata.no OPeNDAP preprocessing
 Use convert_opendap_nbs.py to create a L1_converted.nc file that can be processed with ACOLITE from a satellittdata.no OPeNDAP URL.
 Subsetting is supported using a limit ROI (in geographical coordinates:--limit S,W,N,E) or an image pixel subset (--sub y0,x0,y1,x1).

+## Scope and limitations
+This script accesses the NetCDF files hosted at satellittdata.no and converts them to a file that resembles the output of the ACOLITE cropping/merging tool.
+This file can then be processed by ACOLITE, e.g. by setting the inputfile parameter in your settings file.
+For the sun and view geometry, full scene interpolated datasets are provided at satellittdata.no, but these are (not yet) properly supported.
+A single geometry is stored in the NetCDF file to be used by ACOLITE, either the scene/region midpoint or scene/region average.

 ## Setup
 This requires a clone of the ACOLITE code: `git clone https://github.com/acolite/acolite`, with the path to the base directory to be passed on the command line (--acolite_path), or otherwise be included in your python path, for example, assuming your git clone is in the home directory:
 ```